-Some silly, some practical, all free: 7 patterns using small amounts of scrap yarn
+Some silly, some practical, all free: 7 projects using small amounts of scrap yarn

 I tried unraveling yarn from sweaters once.
 Nearly everything that could have gone wrong did, sorry to say.
 (You can read the whole messy saga, starting with Part 1 of 4, here.)

-After I made it off that particular struggle bus, I started thinking about knitting with scrap yarn.
-I’m always looking for ways to save money on knitting, and of course leftover yarn knitting is a great way of doing so.
+After I made it off that particular struggle bus, I started thinking about scrap yarn knitting projects.
+I’m always looking for ways to save money on knitting, and of course, leftover yarn knitting is a great way of doing so.

 StarsStarsStars: There is absolutely nothing practical about these cute little stars, but so what?
 You could use them as decorations or as part of a mobile for babies.
 You could even use them as Christmas tree ornaments!